 Activated charcoal has recently become popular as an ingredient in many healthcare, including face wash, makeup, and even toothpaste.
 Charcoal-based toothpastes claim that it naturally whitens your teeth.
 However, do these toothpastes actually work like they say?
 Is charcoal a safe ingredient to use to whiten your teeth or this actually a gimmick that can actually risk your dental health?
 Dr. Perkins and Dr. Barth of Perkins Dentistry in Dunnellon FL and the American Dental Association have some advice for those who are curious about charcoal toothpaste.

 Let’s talk about charcoal first.
 Charcoal is a porous black solid form of carbon that is created from burning wood or other organic material.
-Charcoal is better known for being used in your barbeque than in dental products.
+Charcoal is better known for being used in your barbecue than in dental products.
 It is described as “activated” when it’s been burned at an even higher temperature, causing it to become sticky.

 This stickiness that activated charcoal has is why it’s often used in medicine to absorb toxins in the stomach.
 But does activated charcoal really draw out impurities anywhere else?

 Not only has the American Dental Association found no evidence that charcoal toothpaste is effective or even safe, it seems the charcoal may actually harm your gums and teeth.

 Activated charcoal is an abrasive substance that can remove the outer layer of the tooth called the enamel.
 While the enamel may be the part you want to whiten when you use a whitening toothpaste, the abrasiveness of charcoal can actually remove more than the stains it’s meant to target.
 Continued use of charcoal-based toothpaste can scrape away your enamel, exposing a sensitive yellow layer of the tooth called dentin.